extrange/transcription-benchmarks/README.md

 Then run `uv add torch==2.5.1+cu121 torchvision torchaudio`.
 The correct versions of `torchvision` and `torchaudio` will be installed automatically.

-Similarly, for the CUDA 12.4 runtime.
-Modify the index urls in `pyproject.toml` accordingly and then run `uv add torch==2.5.1+cu124 torchvision torchaudio`.
+Similarly, for the CUDA 12.4 runtime, modify the index urls in `pyproject.toml` accordingly and then run `uv add torch==2.5.1+cu124 torchvision torchaudio`.

 </details>